Every story begins when a creative decides to sit down, pour their heart out, and dream.

 She geeks out about everything from deep sea giant squid to space-dust particles hanging in the atmosphere.
 Like most creatives, she collects used books, draws on her arms and t-shirts, and struggles to keep her succulents and goldfish alive.

-Social Media Editor & Project Manager
+Social Media Editor & Marketing Manager

 Amy teamed up with Verge of Verse when she met Julianne in the graduate program of Media Studies at The New School.
 Shortly afterward, she met the amazing Justine and the three of them decided to be the editorial boss ladies of the digital magazine.
 Amy has a passion for content creation, tech, design, digital marketing, and outreach.